 In addition, consumption of digital media takes away from time spent on healthier activities, such as sleeping, exercising, or spending time in nature.
 As a result, teens have fewer opportunities to develop positive methods for coping with stress.

 Recent research shows that depressive symptoms and suicide rates among adolescents increased between 2010 and 2015, especially among females.
 And teenagers who spent more time on social media and smartphones were more likely to report mental health issues.
 Moreover, adolescents who spent more time on non-screen activities, such as face-to-face social interaction, sports and exercise, homework, and print media, were less likely to report mental health issues.

-- Scratching or biting the skin
+- Scratching, biting, or burning the skin

 - Hitting or punching themselves or the walls